 To generate an EJ Score,

-launch the MDEnviroScreen Tool using the link at the top of this page.
+launch the MDEnviroScreen using the link at the top of this page.
 Input the address or coordinates (as “longitude, latitude”) of the proposed installation in the search bar at the top right of your screen.
-A dialogue box will automatically generate. (see below).
+The tool will zoom in and pin the location at the center of the screen.
+Click on the illuminated dot, and a dialogue box will automatically generate (see below).

 Click “Download the Report” below the MDEnviroScreen Summary table to generate a printer-friendly MDEnviroScreen Report (see below).